Chapter 03: Hunting Fundamentals

 "And of course, this is merely a formality of a hunt.
 Nobody expects perfection."

-“You are just repeating caravan rumors, the lowest of part-truths and hyperbole,” Solomon said.
-“She may have veered away once, but we should expect a traditionalist Talsichke to respect precedent, should we not?
-Tals’Iolani chose me as assistant for my wisdom and perspective.
-Remember, rookies, one thing matters this cycle, as in all your courses: the final hunt.”
+"You are repeating caravan rumors, the lowest of part-truths and hyperbole," Solomon said.
+"She may have veered away in one aspect, but we should expect a traditionalist Talisichke to respect precedent, should we not?
+Tals'Iolani chose me as assistant for my wisdom and perspective.
+Remember, rookies, one thing matters this cycle, as in all your courses: the final hunt.
+Waste no further time here."

 "But. . ."